 At school, everyone was surprised by the roughness of my hands.
 So often strength shows itself in the way of someone forcing him or herself to the front of the line.
 Riding does not teach that sort of strength.

-The colors of horses have such lovely names: roans, bayes, sorrels, paints, palominos, dapple-grays… My horse was a chestnut, a rich orange-red color that deserved a nicer name and got one, called Sampson.
+The colors of horses have such lovely names: roans, bayes, sorrels, paints, palominos, dapple-grays… My horse was a chestnut, a rich orange-red color that deserved a nicer name and got one.
 The first time I rode him, we approached a jump at lulling canter—-the gait that inspired rocking horses, because it rocks you forward over ground, in a way that feels more natural and effortless than breath.
 He halted abruptly before the jump and I fell over his head.

 Dust yourself off, take the reins, get back in the saddle.
 All the phrases of riding are phrases of repetition.
-So, I took Sampson over the course of jumps twice more.
+So, I took him over the course of jumps twice more.
 It has to be twice.
 The first repetition convinces the horse that you are not afraid of its strength.
 The second convinces it that you know your own.

 However long you own a horse, you should not sit while it grazes on wispy blades of grass or walk behind it to get something, or ever turn your back… You can’t blame a horse that kicks or bites or throws you.
 And you cannot blame yourself.
 It’s not personal.
 Accidents happen when you ask an animal to act contrary to its nature.
 And it is against a horse’s nature to bend to a will other than its own.